slfagrouche/Edumind-CUNY-SUNY-AI-Agent/README.md

-# Edumind CUNY-SUNY AI Agent
+# CampusMind CUNY-SUNY AI Agent

 A modern, responsive web application featuring an AI-powered agent that helps students navigate the complex landscape of CUNY and SUNY institutions.
 Finding reliable information about professors, courses, and programs can be challenging and time-consuming - this solution makes this process seamless and intuitive.